brandonroots/tuya-arduino/README.md

 # Tuya-Arduino
-Inspired by the work of folks on [Tuya-Convert](https://github.com/ct-Open-Source/tuya-convert), this guide takes a more direct approach to hardware hacking and flashing Tuya IoT modules.
+Inspired by the work of folks on [Tuya-Convert](https://github.com/ct-Open-Source/tuya-convert), this guide takes a hardware approach to flashing Tuya IoT modules with custom firmware.

 # Tuya